Vanderbilt Acceptance Rate: Class of 2030 Admissions Statistics

 2. Is it easier to get into Vanderbilt through Early Decision or Regular Decision?

 Historically, ED applicants have had significantly higher admit rates than RD applicants at Vanderbilt.
-For the Class of 2029, the combined ED I and II acceptance rate was 13.20%, compared to 3.26% for the RD cycle.
+For the Class of 2030, the combined ED I and II acceptance rate was 11.91%, compared to 2.84% for the RD cycle, more than four times higher.
 That said, ED is binding, and the pool is typically highly competitive and committed.

 3. How hard is it to transfer to Vanderbilt?